Notice of motion

 - planning the course of the proceedings, in consultation with the parties and counsel so the parties and counsel are aware of the events that will occur, and the likely time involved

-- the identification at an early stage of the issues in dispute and encouragement of settlement by negotiation (if appropriate), or the use of alternative dispute resolution techniques under s268
+- the identification at an early stage of the issues in dispute and encouragement of settlement by negotiation (if appropriate), or the use of alternative dispute resolution (ADR) techniques under s268.
+If the Court orders ADR parties must participate unless leave is granted by the Court (s268A).

 The Environment Court’s Practice Note 2014 contains more detailed information on case management.

 The Environment Court has indicated the intention to contact all submitters with information about the proceedings and to advise them of the need to file a s274 notice with the Court should they wish to be a s274 party (Form 33).
-There is no filing fee for becoming a s274 party.
+Although there is now a filing fee of $100 for becoming a s274 party, that fee is exempt for direct referral proceedings.

-It is likely the Court will expect the applicant to take a proactive role in progressing proceedings.
-If the parties cannot resolve issues then there may be a pre-hearing conference, either initiated by the Court or the parties (s267).
+As soon as practicable after proceedings are lodged, an Environment Judge must consider whether to convene a pre-hearing conference.
 A pre-hearing conference will ensure preparations are made for efficient, fair and ordered Court proceedings.
 The Court also occasionally uses the term ‘status hearing’ for a pre-hearing conference.

-Any party who will be involved in the hearing should attend the pre-hearing conference or be represented by another person.
+The Environment Judge can require any party who will be involved in the hearing to attend the pre-hearing conference or be represented by another person.
 At this meeting, directions may be given about preliminary questions, circulation of evidence, delivery of statements of evidence, and the timing and duration of the case.

-Currently, the Court expects the majority of applications on appeal to the Court to proceed to mediation.
+Currently, the Court expects the majority of applications on appeal to the Court to proceed to ADR.
 The Court has indicated this is also the expectation for direct referral cases.
-Mediation can help parties identify common ground and define, narrow and resolve issues, which may negate the need for a hearing, or at the very least, reduce hearing time.
+ADR can help parties identify common ground and define, narrow and resolve issues, which may negate the need for a hearing, or at the very least, reduce hearing time.

-The timing of any mediation proceedings will be at the discretion of the Environment Judge.
-However, it is expected mediation will not occur until the Court has read the submissions and council report, so the Judge has a clear idea of the topics for mediation.
+The timing of any ADR process will be at the discretion of the Environment Judge.
+However, it is expected ADR will not occur until the Court has read the submissions and council report, so the Judge has a clear idea of the topics for ADR.
 The Environment Court’s Practice Note 2014 contains useful information on alternative dispute resolution and the mediation process.
 The Ministry for the Environment’s An Everyday Guide: You, Mediation and the Environment Court also contains useful information about the mediation process.

 Expert witness caucusing/conferencing

 The Court is increasingly using and promoting expert witness caucusing/conferencing.
 The Court may direct that groups of expert witnesses confer to try to agree on matters in their field and to narrow the issues in contention.
 If and when this occurs in the proceedings is at the discretion of the Judge, but it generally occurs after the exchange of primary statements of evidence.
-The Environment Court practice note contains greater detail on expert witness caucusing/conferencing under the sub-heading General directions on conferencing.
+Appendix 3 of Environment Court Practice Note 2014 provides a Protocol for Expert Witness Conferences and contains greater detail on expert witness caucusing/conferencing.

 What is council’s role at the Court?